KevinMoonLab/Nexarag/README.md

 ```

 ## 2. Pull Ollama Models

-Browse the full library of Ollama models [here](https://ollama.com/library).
-The `nomic-embed-text:v1.5` model is required.
-A language model is also required for LLM integration, and we recommend `gemma3:1b` as a default option.
-However, this can be easily replaced with another supported language model depending on your hardware and preferences.
+To support all internal features, Nexarag requires:

+* An embedding model, such as `nomic-embed-text:v1.5`
+* A language model, such as `gemma3:1b`
+* An MCP-capable model, such as `qwen3:8b`

+Browse the full library of Ollama models [here](https://ollama.com/library) and choose any model from these families that your hardware supports.
+Defaults that run on most hardware are provided below.

 ### Linux/WSL